MailTape/MailTape-v1/_posts/2017-12-03-Hector-Gachan.md

 # MailTape's selection

 ## Hector Gachan - Untitled '91
 _Inès_: **"**I can't remember how I discovered Hector Gachan but I know it's with [Normal](https://soundcloud.com/hectorgachan/hector-gachan-normal), a ghostly track with a great guitar line.
-I've been listening to his music a lot since then.
-Hector Gachan makes super catchy lo-fi dream pop tunes, and Untitled ’91 is perfect to chill out on Sunday mornings.**"**
+I've been meaning to feature him on a MailTape episode for a while now, and I'm happy to have him as a guest today.
+Untitled ’91 is a super catchy tune, and perfect to chill out on Sunday mornings.**"**

 ## Superorganism - Something for Your M.I.N.D.
 _Inès_: **"**The musical equivalent of 100 litres of multi-vitamin juice.**"**